Atellas23/apunts/Q4/AA1/ML1.md

 ### Principal Components Analysis

-This feature extraction method is explained in the `../AD/AD.pdf`.
+This feature extraction method is explained in the file `../AD/AD.pdf`.

 ### Fisher's Discriminant Analysis